The complexity of 3-colouring $H$-colourable graphs: Abstract

 \section{Abstract}

 We study the complexity of approximation on satisfiable instances for graph homomorphism problems.
 For a~fixed graph $\rel H$, the $\rel H$-colouring problem is to decide whether a~given graph has a~homomorphism to $\rel H$.
-By a~result of Hell and Ne\v{s}et\v{r}il, this problem is \NP-hard for any non-bipartite graph $\rel H$.
+By a~result of Hell and Nešetřil, this problem is \NP-hard for any non-bipartite graph $\rel H$.
 In the context of promise constraint satisfaction problems, Brakensiek and Guruswami conjectured that this hardness result extends to promise graph homomorphism as follows: fix any non-bipartite graph $\rel H$ and another graph $\rel G$ with a~homomorphism from $\rel H$ to $\rel G$, it is \NP-hard to find a~homomorphism to $\rel G$ from a~given $\rel H$-colourable graph.
-Arguably, the two most important special cases of this conjecture are when $\rel H$ is fixed to be $\rel K_3$ (and $\rel G$ is any graph with a~triangle) and when $\rel G=\rel K_3$ (and $\rel H$ is any 3-colourable graph).
+Arguably, the two most important special cases of this conjecture are when $\rel H$ is fixed to be the complete graph on 3 vertices (and $\rel G$ is any graph with a~triangle) and when $\rel G$ is the complete graph on 3 vertices (and $\rel H$ is any 3-colourable graph).
 The former case is equivalent to the notoriously difficult approximate graph colouring problem.
 In this paper, we confirm the Brakensiek-Guruswami conjecture for the latter case.
-Our proofs rely on a novel combination of the universal-algebraic approach to promise constraint satisfaction, that was recently developed by Bulín and the authors, with some ideas from algebraic topology.
+Our proofs rely on a novel combination of the universal-algebraic approach to promise constraint satisfaction, that was recently developed by Barto, Bulín and the authors, with some ideas from algebraic topology.